Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

 .. note::

   The Terra and Aer packages both require a compiler to build from source before you can install.
-Ignis, Aqua,
+Ignis, Aqua, Qiskit Chemistry, and the IBM Q provider backend do not require a compiler.

-In order to work with several components and elements simultaneously, use the following steps for each element.
+To work with several components and elements simultaneously, use the following steps for each element.

-The following steps show the process for Ignis.
+The following steps show the installation process for Ignis.

 #.
 Clone the Qiskit element repository.